cuongtop4598/digital-signatural-decentralization/README.md

 ##### 1. Running blockchain network

 ```
-1. copy genesis.json into your local machine, change path of this file in init-network command on Makefile
+1. copy genesis.json into your /datadir, change path of this file in init-network command on Makefile
 2. replace keystore folder in datadir of your local machine with keystore folder in /wallets
-3. remove old geth and geth.ipc
+3. remove old geth folder and geth.ipc in /datadir and keep genesis.json
 4. run make init-network
 5. run make run-network
 ```